Frequently Asked Questions

 No, the product is environmentally safe.

-Icynene® is safe for both you and the environment.
-Icynene® is water-based, and does not produce formaldehyde, CFCs or HCFCs.
+At Southwest Insealators, we use a type of insulation that is safe for both you and the environment.
+It is water-based, and does not produce formaldehyde, CFCs or HCFCs.
 It has been extensively tested in both Canada and the United States and found to have no VOCs detected after 30 days.
 The product is in fact recommended for use in homes for many environmentally concerned or sensitive people.
-The Icynene Insulation System® has been selected for use in the American Lung Association Health House projects.

 No, Icynene® Insulation is non-corrosive.
 It is neutral, neither acidic nor alkaline.

-As an effective air seal, The Icynene Insulation System® eliminates the air gaps through which sound travels and is superior in controlling mid-range frequencies, which include the most common sounds, the human voice and stereo music.
+As an effective air seal, our Insulation eliminates the air gaps through which sound travels and is superior in controlling mid-range frequencies, which include the most common sounds, the human voice and stereo music.